 Research on humans has shown that introspection may sometimes have negative consequences.
-Experiments reported in (Wilson & Schooler 1991) showed that, when people is forced to think about the reasons of a given decision, they focus only on plausible explanations in the specific context of the decision.
-This introspective process usually generates non-optimal explanations affecting negatively future decisions.
+Experiments reported by Wilson and Schooler (1991) showed that, when people are asked to think about the reasons for a given decision, their attempt to form plausible explanations for the specific context of the current decision may result in nonoptimal explanations, negatively affecting future decisions.
 However, such risks do not apply directly to our approach.
-First, only the changes incorporated into the CBR process are affecting future decisions, i.e. not the exploration of plausible hypotheses.
+First, only the changes incorporated into the CBR process affect future decisions, that is, not the exploration of plausible hypotheses.
 Second, the goal of the hypothesis evaluation process is to verify the effect of candidate changes on the system.
-Third, the changes incorporated only have a local effects.
+Third, the changes incorporated only have local effects.